Skip to main content

-Biased Insurance Experts: How to Challenge the Insurer's Hired Professionals
+Biased Insurance Experts: How to Identify, Challenge, and Defeat the Insurer’s Hired Professionals

 When your insurance company sends an engineer to inspect your roof, a hygienist to test for smoke contamination, or an estimator to scope your damage — those professionals are selected and paid by the insurer.
 They are not independent.
 And in far too many cases, they consistently produce findings that minimize the claim.
-This isn't coincidence; it's a systemic problem in the insurance industry, and California courts are beginning to address it.
+This is not coincidence; it is a systemic problem in the insurance industry, and understanding how it works is the first step toward defeating it.

-Insurance companies don't randomly select experts.
+Insurance companies do not randomly select experts.
 They maintain rosters of “preferred” professionals — engineers, industrial hygienists, contractors, appraisers — who are used repeatedly across thousands of claims.
 These experts depend on the insurer for a significant portion of their income.
 The incentive structure is obvious: experts who consistently produce findings favorable to the insurer keep getting hired.
-Those who don't, get dropped from the roster.
+Those who do not, get dropped from the roster.

 ⚠️